 It’s easy to get a solar quote in Wisconsin by following the steps below.
 This process typically only takes a few minutes.

-1. Contact the solar company: Visit the solar installation company’s website and fill out its online quote form or call the customer support team by phone.
-When we called solar companies for sample quotes, we spoke with representatives who verified we were eligible for solar and that the installer serviced our area.
+- Contact the solar company: Visit the company’s website and fill out an online quote form or call the customer support team.
+When we contacted solar companies for sample quotes, representatives verified our eligibility and confirmed that the installer serviced our area.
 You’ll need to provide your address for this confirmation.
 After speaking with a representative, you’ll schedule an in-person or virtual consultation.

-3. Review your home design and roof space: The representative will check your roof space to determine your system size.
-They’ll then assess your roof condition and recommend repairs and updates.
-Virtual consultations use satellite imaging to assess your home design.
+- Review your home design and roof space: The installer will assess your roof space to determine how many panels you need.
+They will also evaluate your roof’s condition and recommend any necessary repairs or upgrades.
+Virtual consultations use satellite imaging to estimate roof capacity and system compatibility.

 Our Conclusion